marcodiiga/marcodiiga.github.io/_posts/2015-08-12-minimum-spanning-tree.markdown

 The `Find` function is used to query the component a node belongs to (or the parent node of a component it belongs to).
 The `Union` function is used to mark two nodes as belonging in the same component.

 The simplest data structure for a disjoint set forest is an array of parent nodes until the root of a component.
-Anyway if \\( N \\) nodes all belong to the same component and we start for the root node from the last one, it will take \\( O(N) \\) to find it.
+Anyway if \\( N \\) nodes all belong to the same component and we search for the root node from the last one, it will take \\( O(N) \\) to find it.

 A better data structure is an array of structures which contain the index of the parent node (i.e. the node associated with a component) and the *rank* of the tree rooted at a specific element.